edgedb/edgedb/docs/ui/data_explorer.rst

     :width: 100%

-The data explorer is similar to the UI editor in facilitating queries on database objects, but involves no direct query building.
+The data explorer is similar to the UI editor in facilitating queries on database objects, but involves no direct query building (aside from filters, which by nature must be specified manually).
 Instead, the data explorer gives point-and-click access to the database's objects, including inserting new objects and modifying existing ones.

 This makes the data explorer the ideal solution for any users of an EdgeDB database who lack a technical background or the time needed to learn